EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ---

-### How does Django-Q delete codes if the user deletes them from the frontend
+### How does Django-Q delete codes if the user deletes them from the frontend?

-`django-2fa-recovery-codes` does **not** immediately delete a code when the user deletes it from the frontend.
+`django_auth_recovery_codes` does **not** immediately delete a code when the user deletes it from the frontend.
 Instead, it performs a **soft delete**, the code is marked as invalid and can no longer be used.
 From the user’s perspective, the code is “gone,” but the actual row still exists in the database until the cleanup task runs.

 When the Django-Q scheduler task runs (either automatically or triggered by the admin), any codes marked for deletion are permanently removed in the background (in batches).